Duration of Alimony in Illinois

 Frequently Asked Questions

-How long do you have to pay spousal support in Illinois?
+How long do you have to be married to get alimony in Illinois?